-These gigs were predominantly family owned and raced, with even a young child being employed as cox to steer her.
+These gigs were long, narrow and lightly constructed.
+They were predominantly family owned and raced, sometimes with a young child being employed as cox to steer the boat, in order to keep crew weight to a minimum.
 Prior to the Second World War there would have been many local regattas to compete in.

-Swift was brought to Newquay in the 1950s by Richard Gillis after finding her in store in the rafters of Brabyn’s Yard, Padstow.
-Tommy Prior, a local joiner and carpenter, carried out some work on her and Dick Gillis, a Newquay chemist and author then tried to use her on the River Gannel, though with little success.
+Swift was brought to Newquay in the 1950s by Richard Gillis after finding it in store in the rafters of Brabyn’s yard, Padstow.
+Tommy Prior, a local joiner and carpenter, carried out some work on the boat and Dick Gillis, a Newquay chemist and author then tried to use it on the River Gannel, though with little success.

-Following several other unsuccessful attempts to use her, Swift was placed in the care of Newquay Rowing Club who put her into store, firstly in the old lifeboat house on Towan Head, then in the whim tunnel on Newquay Harbour and finally in the new building of Newquay Rowing Club.
-It was from here that she was donated to the NMMC in 2003 where she was restored.
+Following several other unsuccessful attempts to use it, Swift was placed in the care of Newquay Rowing Club who donated it to the Museum in 2003, where it was restored.

 If you are able to provide any further information on Swift we would most certainly like to hear from you.